tsgoten/cs70-website/policies.md

 ### Take the homeworks seriously

 The homeworks are explicitly designed to help you to learn the material as you go along.
 Although the numerical weight of the homeworks is not huge, we work hard to make them instructive and interesting.
 Do read the sample solutions, even for the problems on which you received full points.
 You may well learn a different way of looking at the problem, and you may also benefit from emulating the style of the solutions.
 (In science, people learn a lot from emulating the approach of more experienced scientists.)
-Even for those in the test only option, we highly encourage you to attempt the homeworks and review the solutions.
+Even for those in the "no-homework" option, we highly encourage you to attempt the homeworks and review the solutions.

 ### Start homeworks early

-Our best advice is to read through the homework problems as soon as they are available, and let them percolate in your brain.
+Our best advice is to read through the homework problems as soon as they are available and let them percolate in your brain.
 Think through possible approaches while you are waiting in line, or stuck in an elevator.
 Sleeping on a problem, or taking a walk has often helped people to come up with a creative approach to it.
 Definitely do not wait until the night before it is due to start working on the homework.

 ### Make use of office hours